GHK-Cu mastery course

 Loren Pickart (1938-2023) was studying protein synthesis in human liver tissue for his doctoral dissertation at UCSF.
 His research question was simple but profound: why does liver tissue from older people behave differently than liver tissue from younger people?

-Pickart compared liver tissue from two groups of donors.
-Tissue from patients aged 60-80 showed elevated fibrinogen levels -- a protein linked to inflammation and cardiovascular disease.
-Younger tissue (age 20-25) had normal, healthy levels.
+Pickart compared liver tissue from two donor groups.
+Tissue from patients aged 60-80 showed elevated fibrinogen levels, a protein linked to inflammation and cardiovascular disease.
+Younger tissue (age 20-25) had normal, healthy fibrinogen profiles.

 Young Serum, Old Cells

 Pickart's pivotal experiment was elegantly simple.
 He took old liver cells (age 60-80) and bathed them in blood serum from young donors (age 20-25).
-The results were remarkable.
+The two-condition setup is the cleanest way to see what changed.

-The old cells began functioning nearly identically to young liver tissue.
-Fibrinogen synthesis patterns reverted to youthful profiles.
-It was as if the clock had been turned back on the aging cells.
+The same old cells began functioning nearly identically to young liver tissue.
+Fibrinogen synthesis reverted to a youthful profile.
+The effect was driven by something in the serum, not by the cells themselves.

 60-80